fragglet/sdl-sopwith/original.md

 # Original DOS Sopwith versions

 This page is intended to document the original DOS versions of Sopwith.
-It's not really related to SDL Sopwith except as a historical document for prosperity.
+It's not really related to SDL Sopwith except as a historical document for posterity and for people who are interested in such things.
 Please note that other than the Network Edition, these versions are **not** open source.

 ## Features